mishamyrt/commitfmt/crates/commitfmt-cc/resources/test_docs/footers.md

 ### Location

-Footers are always placed at the end of the “meaningful part” of the message and are separated from the header or body by two line breaks `\n\n`. commitfmt is kinder in terms of parsing and can recognize the footer on the next line after the header.
+Footers are always placed at the end of the "meaningful part" of the message and are separated from the header or body by two line breaks `\n\n`. commitfmt is kinder in terms of parsing and can recognize the footer on the next line after the header.

 <!--<test-case id="trailing-junk-breakage">-->
 Footers must be in a row.
 If the end of the commit message looks like this: